kcskier/k3s-cluster-demo/06-Updates-and-Probes/06-Updates-and-Probes.md

 ]'
 ```

 Run the rollout command with  `--timeout=30s`.
-This will show that our deployment is not starting properly:
+This will show that our Deployment is not starting properly:
 ```bash
 kubectl rollout status deploy/nginx --timeout=30s
 ```